-Scalable Middleware Platf orm: The health monitoring module exploits the system information health that can be retrieved using com.sun.management.OperatingSystemMXBean.It facilitates scaling based on a few parameters such as CPU load, and also provides an API to extend it further.
+Scalable Middleware Platform: The exploits health monitoring module system the health information that be retrieved can using com.sun.management.OperatingSystemMXBean.It facilitates scaling based on a few parameters such as CPU load, and also provides an API to extend it further.
 Scaling policies are defined on the maximum and minimum thresholds of the defined properties, along with the maximum and minimum number of instances that should be present in the simulation cluster.
 Once a new instance is spawned, the adaptive scaler will wait for a user-defined period, which is usually longer than the time interval for health checks, for the next scaling action.
 This longer wait between scaling decisions prevents cascaded scaling and jitter where multiple instances are added or removed at once, or within a very short period of time interval, during the time taken for the scaling effect to be reflected on the simulation.
 The gap between the high and low thresholds is kept reasonably high, to prevent the jitter effect, where instances are added and removed frequently, as the high and low thresholds are frequently met.
 The health monitor configuration provides means to configure the scaling and monitoring to fit the application requirements and extend the module further to fine tune according to the application requirements.